Regular Fourier Features for Nonstationary Gaussian Processes: Experiments

+We compare against four baselines: the RBF kernel, the NNK~\citep{williams.1996}, deep kernel learning (DKL)~\citep{wilson.2016}, and the neural generalized spectral mixture (NGSM) kernel~\citep{remes.2018}.
+The DKL feature network and the NGSM parameter network each use two hidden layers of $128$ units, matching our model.
+NGSM uses two mixture components and a Gaussian prior on the network weights, as in the original work.

+Table~\ref{tab:kernel_learning} reports test-data metrics for all baselines on both synthetic datasets (LSK and HMK).
+Our models achieve the best or comparable performance on most metrics, though the gains over the baselines are rarely significant.
+Interestingly, the real-valued version outperforms the complex-valued one on most metrics, even though the HMK data are generated from a complex-valued spectral density.
+This may stem from the greater optimization difficulty of the complex-valued model, or from an inductive bias of the real-valued model toward better solutions.

-While this parametrization can achieve strong performance, training stability remains a challenge.
-Developing more robust optimization strategies, such as improved initialization schemes, is an important direction for future work.
-Despite these challenges, the best-case results demonstrate the potential of the approach for nonstationary kernel learning.
+While our parametrization can match or improve on the baselines, training remains prone to underfitting without the harmonics embedding and to overfitting with it.
+Developing more robust optimization strategies is an important direction for future work.